dfandrich/renuniq/renuniq.1.md

 # OPTIONS
 **-c** *countstart*
-: Start the sequential count at this integer.
+: Start the sequential count used by the %{NUMx} template strings at this integer.
 This is 1 by default.

 **-d** *descriptor*
 : Set the value of the substitution variable %{DESC}.
 This option is used to create a default rename template with a placeholder than can easily be switched from one run to another.

+**-i** *increment*
+: How much of an increase for each iteration in %{NUMx}.
+This is 1 by default.

 **-m**
 : Turn off strftime variable substitution in template.
 Any % characters will